-How to Attract Top Tech Talent If You Are Not Google or Facebook (Especially During COVID-19 Pandemic)
+How to Attract Top Tech Talent If You Are Not Google or Facebook (Especially During the COVID-19 Pandemic)

 Let’s face it.
 Job boards suck.
 In 2020, there is a zero chance that top engineers will pay attention to your job listings unless you are a tech giant like Google or Facebook.
 Startups and even established, yet not-so-famous companies can implement the smart recruiting approach to compete for top tech talent.